adriano-fonseca/waes-assigment/README.md

 # The architecture

-This project uses Maven 3.3 or higher and was developed using Java 8 through the JavaEE Framework.
+This project uses maven 3.3 or higher and was developed using Java 8 through the JavaEE Framework.
 It was tested in a Wildfly 10, that have a Data Source called AppDS.
 There are two ways to run this application.

 **1** Running in a container Java Like WildFly or Jboss